techflow21/CustomNullException/README.md

 # CustomNullException
-Custom Exception Implementation in C# with examples This showcase the following features:
+Custom Exception Implementation in C# with examples This showcases the following features:
+1. Default Excepption
+2. Custom Exceptions